Autotrader cars

 Engines

-The Striker will be offered with a choice of hybrid, hybrid 4x4 and LPG engine options (although we're unlikely to get the LPG version in the UK).
+The Striker will be offered with a choice of hybrid engines and either two-wheel or four-wheel drive.
+In other markets there will also be LPG engine options too, although it’s unlikely we’ll get these versions in the UK.

 Price and release